discolabs/grunt-shopify-theme-settings/README.md

 - The declaration of desired settings in a simple, uncluttered YAML format that supports all Shopify theme input types;
 - Breaking up of settings into multiple files for easier management;
-- Shorthand syntax for Shopify theme setting features like help text blocks, specifying image dimensions, and to simplify the generation of repeated settings.
+- Shorthand syntax for Shopify theme setting features like help text blocks, specifying image dimensions, and to simplify the generation of repeated settings;
+- Functionality to simplify converting your existing `settings.html` to a cleaner `settings.yml`.

-For more, you can [read the blog post]() introducing the plugin.
+For more, you can [read the blog post](http://gavinballard.com/managing-shopifys-settings-html/) introducing the plugin.
 For usage examples, check out the tests in this repository.

 ## Getting Started